Home

 Circa 1971, Harry made his home in Ventura, CA. He returned to Somerset County, and lived in Confluence in 1985.
 He died at age 94 in 1991 and is buried in the family plot at Addison.

-Daughter Alma Jean Shipley (1922- ? ) was born in about 1922 in or around Victoria, Fayette County.
-In July 1948, at about the age of 16, she gave birth to a son James A. Shipley, and then in January 1950 brought a paternity lawsuit against railroader Albert T. Hohman of Ohiopyle.
-On New Year's Eve 1951, she wedded Raymond Torrence by the hand of justice of the peace I.F.
+Daughter Alma Jean Shipley (1921-2011) was born on June 13, 1921 in Victoria near Ohiopyle, Fayette County.
+In July 1948, at about the age of 16, she gave birth to a son James Alfred Shipley, and then in January 1950 brought a paternity lawsuit against railroader Albert T. Hohman of Ohiopyle.
+On New Year's Eve 1951, she entered into marriage with World War II veteran Raymond Francis Torrence (March 25, 1920-1991), a native of Pittsburgh.
+They exchanged their vows by the hand of justice of the peace I.F.
 Woodmency.
-At the time of their nuptials, Raymond made his home on Neville Island near Pittsburgh.
-The couple set up housekeeping in Victoria and went on to produce two children of their own -- Robert Torrence and Myrtle McIntosh.
+Raymond had served during the war as a private with Company E of the 26th Infantry.
+At the time of their nuptials, he made his home on Neville Island near Pittsburgh.
+He is believed to have brought a stepson into the union, Russell Hyatt.
+The couple set up housekeeping in Victoria and went on to produce two children of their own -- Robert Torrence and Myrtle Paula McIntosh.
+By 1954, they had moved to Coraopolis, Allegheny County and by 1956 had relocated to Aliquippa, Beaver County.
+Sadly, Raymond died on March 13, 1991.
+His remains were lowered into the sleep of the ages in Rice Ridge Cemetery in Marshall County, WV, a mile north of Littleton.
+Alma Jean spent her final years with her son Robert in the small village of New Freeport in Greene County, PA.
+With her health in decline, she was admitted to reside in Rolling Meadows Nursing Home in Waynesburg.
+She died there at the age of 90 on Sept.
+23, 2011.
+Burial was in Rice Ridge, with evangelist Steve Stevens leading the rites.

-• Grandson James A. Shipley (1948-2012) was born on July 1, 1948 in or around Victoria, Fayette County.
-He was wedded to Genevieve Hamilton ( ? - ? ).
+• Grandson James Alfred Shipley (1948-2012) was born on July 1, 1948 in or around Victoria, Fayette County.
+He was wed to Genevieve Hamilton ( ? - ? ).
 They were the parents of Randy Hunter, Jimmie Stafford and Les Hunter.
 During the Vietnam War, he served with the U.S. Army.
 He relocated to Wellington, OH in the 1970s and spent more than three decades there.
 He was a member of the Veterans of Foreign Wars, Free Will Baptist Church of Wellington and Ironworkers Local 17 of Cleveland.
 He loved to hunt, with a special enjoyment of hunting deer.
 Circa 2009, he moved to Nova, OH.
 He died at the age of 63, as a resident of Good Shepherd Home in Ashland, OH, on Jan.
 24, 2012.
 Interment was in Nova Cemetery, with the funeral service officiated by Rev. Eddie Kennedy Jr. An obituary noted that he was survived by six grandchildren and four great-grandchildren.

 • Grandson Robert Torrence made his home in New Freeport, Greene County, PA in 2012.